 Any format of post is fine, as long as it’s meaningful and engaging, but selfie videos, especially on LinkedIn, offer a great way to showcase expertise and attract engagement.
 Topics to talk about might include:

 - Posing a question – Speaking directly to their contacts and peers, pose a question, inviting them to share their views in comments.
-Then the exec offers their thoughts on it (see example from Tim Williams, CEO of Onalytica).
+Then the exec offers their thoughts on it.

 - A point of view – Providing their perspective on a topical issue within your industry.
 Invite contacts/peers to contribute, asking “am I right?”